ahmadfajar/vue3-mdb-docs/docs/components/elements/dropdown-menu.md

 ---
-description: A popup container which are typically used for displaying lists of links and actions in a dropdown menu style.
+description: DropdownMenu is a popup container which are typically used for displaying lists of links and actions in a dropdown menu style.
 ---

 # Dropdown Menu